stealdev/ProjectColette-public/README.md

 Server based on RoyaleBrawl and ProjectColette.
+Old Arch Brawl server
 With sparkydev we added some logic, some require fixes.

 From the working: changing pins in battle, brawl pass, shop, catalog, trophy road, well,and see for yourself.
 Do not use as the main server.